-The creeks of Porbandar attract large flocks of flamingos, waders and wagtails.
+The creeks of Porbandar attract large flocks of flamingos, waders, and wagtails.
 Remarkable flocks of wintering cranes can be seen at dams and wetlands near Porbandar.
-Porbandar also has a lake that has been officially notified a bird sanctuary.
+Porbandar also has a lake that has been officially notified of a bird sanctuary.
 It is an excellent area for gulls and terns and one of the best places in Gujarat for great crested tern in winter.

 Off the Sasan – Porbandar Road is the Barda Wildlife Sanctuary which is also good for birding and for reptiles.

 Dwarka (225 km): One of the Char-Dham yatra (four holy abodes) and one of the seven holiest cities of Hinduism, Dwarka has an important Krishna Temple, an attractive 12th-13th-century Rukmani Temple, Sankracharya’s Math, and the NageshwarJyotirlinga.

 Located on the coast, Dwarka is also good for birding and green sea turtles are possible sightings on the beaches.
 Dolphins can be seen at Okha nearby especially during the ferry crossing to Bet Dwarka.